 \subsection{Preliminary Experiment Results}

-Using \textit{Contriever-msmarco}, we recall 100 documents from the Wikipedia dump for each query in the NQ-open dataset.
-After filtering out documents that do not contain golden answers, we select the first-ranked and last-ranked documents based on their oracle scores for each query from the remaining documents, resulting in two sets of 2658 samples each.
-By comparing the differences in feature distributions between these two sets, we can assess whether RALMs exhibits sensitivity toward semantic-agnostic features.
-If these two sets do not belong to the same feature distribution, this can be attributed to the inherent bias of LLMs towards semantic-agnostic features.
-To confirm that this bias is not introduced by the dense retriever in first-stage retrieval, we establish a control group by randomly sampling two documents instead of selecting the first- and last-ranked documents.

-To evaluate whether the two distributions are same, we employ the Kolmogorov-Smirnov (K-S) test.
-The following semantic-agnostic features are measured in the experiments: \begin{itemize} \item \textbf{Flesch Score}: A readability metric designed to evaluate text difficulty.
+Following the procedure described in \S\ref{subsec:pre_exp}, we use queries from the NQ-open dataset and recall candidate documents from the Wikipedia dump.
+After filtering, the first-ranked and last-ranked documents by oracle score yield two sets of 2,658 samples each.
+We employ the Kolmogorov-Smirnov (K-S) test to evaluate whether the feature distributions of the two sets are significantly different.
+The K-S test is a non-parametric test whose null hypothesis is that both samples are drawn from the same distribution.
+We reject the null hypothesis when $p < 0.05$.
+The following semantic-agnostic features are measured: \begin{itemize} \item \textbf{Flesch Score}: A readability metric designed to evaluate text difficulty.
 It is calculated based on the average number of syllables per word and the average number of words per sentence.
 The Flesch score is a number on a scale from 0 to 100, where a higher score indicates that the text is easier to read.

 \item \textbf{Distinct-1}: A metric used to assess the diversity of generated text.
 It calculates the proportion of unique words (distinct words) to the total number of words in the output.
 A higher Distinct-1 score indicates that the text contains a greater variety of unique words, implying more diversity in the generated content.